Learning to be Fair: A Consequentialist Approach to Equitable Decision-Making: Computing Equitable Policies

 In practice, there are often constraints on the distribution of actions taken.
 For example, budget limitations might mean that only a certain amount of money can be spent on average per client, with varying known costs per context and action $c(x, a_k)$.
 As such, given a cap $b$ for average per-person expenditures, we require our decision policy $\pi$ to satisfy

-In many common scenarios, we might imagine a setup where one ``control'' action $a_0$ has no cost, i.e., $c(x, a_0) = 0$, while all other available actions are costly (i.e., $c(x, a_{k}) > 0$ for $k>0$).
-Each action is associated with a potential outcome $Y_i(a_k)$, and, in particular, taking action $\pi(X_i)$ results in the (random) outcome $Y_i(\pi(X_i))$.
+In many common scenarios, we might imagine a setup where one ``control'' action $a_0$ has no cost (i.e., $c(x, a_0) = 0$), while all other available actions are costly (i.e., $c(x, a_{k}) > 0$ for $k>0$).

+To arbitrate between feasible policies (i.e., those that adhere to the budget constraint), policymakers might consider both the direct outcomes of a policy (e.g., on appearance rates) and the relative allocation of benefits across demographic groups.
+To formalize this idea, we suppose each action is associated with a potential outcome $Y_i(a_k)$, and, in particular, taking action $\pi(X_i)$ results in the (random) outcome $Y_i(\pi(X_i))$.
 For example, $Y_i(1)$ may indicate whether the $i$-th individual would attend their court date if offered rideshare assistance, and $Y_i(0)$ may indicate the outcome if assistance were not provided.

-Now, suppose we have a real-valued function $r(x, a, y)$ that specifies a policymaker's (ex-post) value for the potential decisions (and corresponding outcomes) they could make for each individual.
-In our motivating application, we might set

-where $a \in \{0,1\}$ indicates whether rideshare assistance is provided, $y \in \{0,1\}$ indicates whether a client appeared at their court date, $\mathbb{I}_{\textup{frequent}}(x)$ indicates whether an individual is in frequent contact with law enforcement, and the positive constants $c_1$ and $c_2$ characterize the relative values of the terms.\footnote{ In Eq.~\eqref{eq:r}, we do not multiply $a$ by a constant, since the overall scale of $r$ is arbitrary. } This choice of $r$ encodes the (hypothetical) policymaker's belief that: (1) appearing at one's court date is better than not appearing; (2) receiving rideshare assistance is better than not receiving it, regardless of the outcome; and (3) the value of both assistance and appearance is greater for those who frequently encounter law enforcement (i.e., those for whom an open bench warrant is more likely to result in jail time because they are more likely to encounter law enforcement).

-Finally, given the above setup, we assume the policymaker's utility $U(\pi)$ of any decision policy $\pi$ takes the form:
+Now, to facilitate computation, we assume a policymaker's utility $U(\pi)$ of any decision policy $\pi$ can be approximated by a flexible function of the following form:

-where $\EE_{X}[c(X, \pi(X))]$ denotes the expected expenditure, $\lvert \cdot \rvert$ is an absolute value, $\lambda_g$ are non-negative constants, and $s(X_i) \subseteq \mathcal{G}$ is a set of associated identities for each individual, where $\mathcal{G}$ is a finite set.
+where $r$ and $f_{\ell}$ are fixed functions that parameterize this class of utilities, $\lvert \cdot \rvert$ is an absolute value, $\lambda_{g,\ell}$ are non-negative constant parameters, and $s(X_i) \subseteq \mathcal{G}$ is a set of associated identities for each individual, where $\mathcal{G}$ is a finite set.
 In discussions of algorithmic fairness, special attention is often paid to these groups, which may consist of legally protected characteristics.
 For example, $s(X_i$) might specify both an individual's race and gender.

+The first term in $U(\pi)$ captures the social value directly associated with each decision, and the second term penalizes differences in allocations and outcomes across groups.
+For example, in our motivating application, we might set